 Back then, when you needed a quick cash loan, there were limited options, from going to banks (which is not fast) to turning to family and friends for help.

-Lucky are we that you can do almost anything on your smartphone these days, including accessing a fast loan.
+Luckily, you can do almost anything on your smartphone these days, including accessing a fast loan.
 There are many best instant loan apps in Kenya where it will take you less than 5 minutes to get a loan to your M-Pesa.

 The Branch loan app is available in Kenya and can also be found in Tanzania and Nigeria.
 The mobile lending app gives its users loans up to KES 70,000.
-To get started on Branch App, you download it from Google Play, use Facebook to sign up, and log in, and automatically you will know if you qualify for a loan or not.
+To get started on Branch App, you download it from Google Play, use Facebook to sign up, and log in, and automatically you will know if you qualify for a loan.
 If they approve you for a loan, you will receive it through M-Pesa.

 2. Tala Loan: Best Loan App in Kenya